bclindner/ivory/README.md

 This code is using Selenium to drive its report handling system.
 Selenium can be finicky.
 Stuff can break.

+I also haven't coded this immaculately - as previously mentioned, this is a stopgap measure, coded in a day to curb spam on my instance.
+There is every possibility I'm making a mistake here.

+Take care when writing your rules.
+Ivory doesn't care if you get them wrong.
+Support for dry runs will come available when I get to it.

 ## Maintainers